 To get started, go to your dashboard, navigate to the Appearance Tab and select Themes.

 From here you can scroll through the different themes you can use.
 To see what a theme would look like with your site, click on a theme you like and select Live Preview at the bottom of the popup window.

 After selecting Live Preview, you will be taken to the theme editing screen.
 You will see a snapshot of what your site will look like with the currently selected theme.
-If you like the theme you selected, you can press Save & Activate to make this your live theme.
-If not you can press the big x in the top left corner to return to the themes menu.
+If you like the theme you selected, you can press Activate & Publish to make this your live theme.
+If not you can press the “X” in the top left corner to return to the themes menu.

 Even though you have a theme selected, you can still alter the way it looks.
 To do this, select Customize at the top of the screen.

-These options can vary from theme to theme.
-Some are more complicated and have a lot more options for customization, while others are less complicated and have a more fixed design.
-The Flat theme we have selected is a simpler theme.
-The options we have to customize this theme are shown below:
+It is important to note that the location of these settings may vary from theme to theme.
+Some themes are more complicated with more options for customization, while others are less complicated with less options for customization.
+The EasyNote theme we have selected is a simple theme.
+The options we have to customize this theme are shown below.

 Menus allow you to customize the navigation of the site.
-If you add “Pages” on the main WordPress dashboard, you will be able to create new web pages for your site.
+This is typically done by adding “Pages” to your site.
 We will go over how to do this later in the tutorial.

 Now we’ve set up the basics for our theme!
 It is amazing how powerful a tool like WordPress can really be, and your own creativity is the only limit.
 The next step is adding content to our site.